DataDog/datadog-agent/docs/dev/agent_dev_env.md

 ## Run the agent

 Running `invoke build` creates an Agent binary, located at `bin/agent/agent`.
 If the Datadog Agent is not installed, or if you do not want to edit your `datadog.yaml`, a configuration file is available at `bin/agent/dist/datadog.yaml`.
-To run the Agent with this configuration file, use `-c`: `bin/agent/agent <command> -c bin/agent/dist/` where `<command>` is an Agent command.
+To run the Agent with this configuration file, use `-c`: `DD_API_KEY=12345678990 bin/agent/agent <command> -c bin/agent/dist/` where `<command>` is an Agent command and `DD_API_KEY=12345678990` is a valid API key.

 **Important note**:
 Running `invoke agent.build`: